- Course Number:

 - Special Fee:

 Course DescriptionIntroduces the practice of sound editing for video projects.
 Examines multiple methods and workflows including: synchronization of sound with picture, modification to maximize intelligibility, dialog replacement, the creation, collection and use of sound effects and music, mixing, and conforming sound to distribution standards.
-Prerequisites: MM 235 and MM 260.
+Prerequisites: MM 235 or instructor permission.
 Audit available.

 Intended Outcomes for the course